Your Health, Reimagined.

 |

-Your Platelet Count (PLT) level is lower than the average in your region by 36.0% for a Male at age 35. |
+Your Platelet Count (PLT) level is lower than the average in your region by 36.0% for a Female at age 35. |

 |

-Test | Value | Normal Range | Status | Difference from Average | Interpretation | Details | Unique Insight | Recommendations |
+Test | Value | Normal Range | Status | Difference from Average | Interpretation | Details | Unique Insight | Custom Recommendations |

 ---|---|---|---|---|---|---|---|---|